 By ‘p’ dynamics we mean not the quietest possible dynamics (pp) but the one above it.
 And by ‘f’ we mean loud, but not the loudest (ff).
 In both cases of ‘p’ and ‘f’, it’s very important to keep even dynamics throughout the instrument’s tessitura.
 That is, avoid some of the notes being softer or louder, and choose a dynamic that allows the player to keep the same loudness even on difficult notes.

-Profile scales are included and required for Brass straight mute.
+Calibration scales are included and required for Brass straight mute.
 These are for the player’s standard mute.
-Please remember that the profile created with the specific mute is unique to the player in combination with the specific instrument and specific mute.
+Please remember that the series of scales created with the specific mute is unique to the player in combination with the specific instrument and specific mute.

-It will be possible for Brass players to record profiles dedicated to as many different mutes as desiredIn future upgrades to the system.
+It will be possible for Brass players to record calibration scales dedicated to as many different mutes as desiredIn future upgrades to the system.

 Note: for any music using mute, we need a 2 x 11 note scale with the specific mute used in the project.

-Record the profile scales using the same strings as in a four string bass, adding a scale for the fifth string.
+Record the calibration scales using the same strings as in a four string bass, adding a scale for the fifth string.